Genocide of indigenous peoples: Native American boarding schools

-The Native American boarding school system was a 150-year program and federal policy which separated Indigenous children from their families and sought to assimilate them into white society.
-The system began in the early 19th century, coinciding with the start of Indian Removal policies.
-A Federal Indian Boarding School Initiative Investigative Report was published on May 11, 2022 which officially acknowledged the federal government's role in creating and perpetuating this system.
+The Native American boarding school system was a 150-year program and federal policy that separated indigenous children from their families and sought to assimilate them into white society.
+It began in the early 19th century, coinciding with the start of Indian Removal policies.
+A Federal Indian Boarding School Initiative Investigative Report was published on 11 May 2022, which officially acknowledged the federal government's role in creating and perpetuating this system.
 According to the report, the U.S. federal government operated or funded more than 408 boarding institutions in 37 states between 1819 and 1969.
 431 boarding schools were identified in total, many of which were run by religious institutions.
-The report described the system as part of a federal policy aimed at eradicating the identity of Indigenous communities and confiscating their lands.
+The report described the system as part of a federal policy aimed at eradicating the identity of indigenous communities and confiscating their lands.
 Abuse was widespread at the schools, as was overcrowding, malnutrition, disease and lack of adequate healthcare.
-The report documented over 500 child deaths at 19 schools but estimated the total number could rise to thousands possibly tens of thousands.
+The report documented over 500 child deaths at 19 schools, although it is estimated the total number could rise to thousands, and possibly even tens of thousands.

 Marked or unmarked burial sites were discovered at 53 schools.
-The school system has been described as cultural genocide and racist dehumanization.
+The school system has been described as a cultural genocide and a racist dehumanization.

-Indian Removal and the Trail of Tears
+Indian Removal

-Following the Indian Removal Act of 1830 the American government began forcibly relocating East Coast tribes across the Mississippi.
-The removal included many members of the Cherokee, Muscogee (Creek), Seminole, Chickasaw, and Choctaw nations, among others in the United States, from their homelands to Indian Territory in eastern sections of the present-day state of Oklahoma.
+Following the Indian Removal Act of 1830, the American government began forcibly relocating East Coast nationss across the Mississippi.
+The removal included many members of the Cherokee, Muscogee (Creek), Seminole, Chickasaw, and Choctaw nations, among others in the United States, from their homelands to the Indian Territory in the eastern sections of the present-day state of Oklahoma.
 About 2,500–6,000 died along the Trail of Tears.

-Chalk and Jonassohn assert that the deportation of the Cherokee tribe along the Trail of Tears would almost certainly be considered an act of genocide today.
+Chalk and Jonassohn assert that the deportation of the Cherokee nation along the Trail of Tears would almost certainly be considered an act of genocide today.
 The Indian Removal Act of 1830 led to the exodus.
 About 17,000 Cherokees, along with approximately 2,000 Cherokee-owned black slaves, were removed from their homes.
 The number of people who died as a result of the Trail of Tears has been variously estimated.
 American doctor and missionary Elizur Butler, who made the journey with one party, estimated 4,000 deaths.

 Historians such as David Stannard and Barbara Mann have noted that the army deliberately routed the march of the Cherokee to pass through areas of a known cholera epidemic, such as Vicksburg.
 Stannard estimates that during the forced removal from their homelands, following the Indian Removal Act signed into law by President Andrew Jackson in 1830, 8,000 Cherokee died, about half the total population.